The 25 Most Common Religious Fallacies

 “Everything that begins to exist has a cause, except God.”

-A universal rule is introduced and immediately violated to protect a preferred conclusion.
-The exemption is not argued for; it is assumed out of necessity.
-If exceptions can be made whenever inconvenient, the rule explains nothing.
-The same exemption could be applied to the universe itself, rendering the argument redundant.
-A principle that applies selectively is not a principle.
+Why it fails: a universal rule is solemnly introduced and then immediately violated to protect a preferred conclusion.
+The exemption is never argued for on its own merits.
+It is simply assumed because the conclusion requires it.
+If exceptions can be carved out whenever they prove inconvenient, the rule explains nothing whatsoever.
+The very same exemption could be applied directly to the universe itself, which renders the whole argument redundant.
+A principle that applies only selectively is not really a principle at all.

 3. Circular Reasoning